bczsalba/teahaz-client/notes.md

     * [ ] bad url
     * [ ] nodename nor service.. no internet

-- FileManager(Container)

-    """
-    Container derivative that would show and let users interact with files.
-    """

-    - main methods (other than Container's):
-        * cd : change directory
-        * search(term) : search for `term` in files
-        * open(opt: index) : open selected file with the global filetype handlers
-        * execute(cmd,*maybe regex to match files*) : execute given command in bash on the file

 - windows compatibility:
     * [x] move os specific imports to their proper place